 Temperature is the most common process measurement.
 Temperatures throughout the APE 1236 system are controlled, recorded, indicated and alarmed.
 Type K (Chromel-Alumel) thermocouples are used for temperature measurement.
 The temperature range encountered at the different measurement points depends on where the thermocouple is installed in the system.
 Thermocouples are installed in the duct downstream of each major system components.
-In addition, prior to this demonstration test, a thermocouple will be installed in the residue discharge chute where the soil residue exits the rotary kiln and passes to the kiln residue conveyor.
-This thermocouple will be used to measure the exit temperature of the soil.
-Temperatures measured with this thermocouple will be recorded.
+In addition, prior to this demonstration test, a thermocouple will be installed in the residue discharge chute where the treated soil residue exits the rotary kiln and passes to the kiln residue conveyor.
+This thermocouple will be used to monitor the exit temperature of the soil.
+Temperatures measured with this thermocouple will be recorded, and the values will be compared to direct measurements made using a thermometer for treated soil removed from the discharge conveyor belt at regular intervals.